Holy Trinity, Newton St. Loe

 The Choirs of Holy Trinity today

-The Festival Choir, invited by Joe Bernard, includes choristers from neighbouring parishes, many from Farmborough together with the choir master of that parish, Chris Lovell, and friends from Bath together with some of the church choir.
+The Festival Choir, invited by Joe Barnard, includes choristers from neighbouring parishes, many from Farmborough together with the choir master of that parish, Chris Lovell, and friends from Bath together with some of the church choir.
 This choir leads Evensong on Trinity Sunday, and Harvest Festival.
 It will also present an oratorio on Good Friday and a Carol Service at Christmas.

 One further choir, a group of men who intone the Service of Compline, unaccompanied, during Holy Week.